 Michael Young, New York YIMBY | June 16, 2025

-The next phase of development is underway at New York’s Hudson Yards with the construction of a 47-story mixed-use building—the state’s first zero-carbon-emission skyscraper— which will feature both ground-floor retail and upper-floor office space.
+The next phase of development is underway at New York’s Hudson Yards with the construction of a 47-story mixed-use building—the state’s first zero-carbon-emission skyscraper—featuring both ground-floor retail and upper-floor office space.
 Located near 34th Street-Hudson Yards Station, the site offers direct access to reliable public transit.

 MARYLAND—Maryland Department of Transportation Announces $1.25 Million in Transit-Oriented Development Grants